CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

 ### Gitlab CI Variables

-Gitlab CI provides a number of built in environment variables for use in CI scripts.
+GitLab CI provides a number of built in environment variables for use in CI scripts.
 For a list of all the available variables provided by GitLab, refer to {{<exlink url="https://docs.gitlab.com/ee/ci/variables/predefined_variables.html" text="Predefined Variables">}}.

 The included ci-common and test scripts rely on the following built-in variables: